KainyRyu/purpledog-task/README.md

 #### MAIN_SUB_1, MAIN_SUB_2 `thumbnailImageUrl` values are the same url.

-I have replaced some of those values to the most similar value.
+I have replaced some of those values to the most similar values.